Friday, March 7, 2025

 Because of the schools that I attended, I have been subjected to racist jokes and racial slurs since the age of five.
 In Kindergarten I had two young white girls try to have me pretend to be their “slave.”
 I heard the “n” word weekly from non-Black students.
 Sometimes the slur was even used directly toward me along with other derogatory remarks questioning my Blackness.

 Furthermore, there were countless jokes about my appearance, my skin tone, and my hair.
-People would often make jokes about my family being “thugs” or make claims that my dad had to have been a drug dealer.
-Students would question my intelligence and undermine my accomplishments due to my race.
+People often made jokes about my family being “thugs” or claims that my dad had to have been a drug dealer.
+Students questioned my intelligence and undermined my accomplishments due to my race.

 My View